TebogoLegoabe/Gitify/README.md

 ## Environment

-The GitHub Stats API is developed using [programming language] and [framework].
-It interacts with the GitHub API and requires the use of OAuth tokens for authentication.
+The Gitify is developed using python and flask.
+It interacts with the GitHub API and requires the use of OAuth tokens for authentication. dependencies - python, flask, requests

 ## Usage

-Learn how to use the GitHub Stats API in the [Usage](#usage) section.
-It provides details on making API requests and accessing the data you need.
+clone the repo.
+add github access token. for ubuntu `export ACCESS_TOKEN="place_your_token_here"` run `python app.py` # it will open the app with the debuggin on navigate to home page http://127.0.0.1:5000

 ## Examples of Use
+to look for trending repositories - `http://127.0.0.1:5000/trending` to search for users by user name - `http://127.0.0.1:5000/users`- type key words in the search bar to get results to search for repositories - `http://127.0.0.1:5000/repos`type key words in the search bar to get results

 See practical examples of how to use the GitHub Stats API in the [Examples of Use](#examples-of-use) section.
 These examples help you understand how to leverage the API's capabilities.